 We’ve made it simple by putting together the best keto-friendly snack staples and even included their macros.
 You’ll find things like nuts, seeds, and dairy products because they are rich in fat while being low in carbohydrates.
 Low-carb fruits and vegetables are also on the list because they contain health-promoting fiber and nutrients and won’t kick you out of ketosis.

 If these staples sound too boring to eat on their own, they also make the perfect building blocks for more intricate snacks.
 Looking for a snack that’s on the next level?
 We’ve got you covered!
-Here are eight keto snacks that were crafted by registered dietitians and nutritionists who specialize in the keto diet.
+Here are eight keto-approved snacks that were crafted by registered dietitians and nutritionists who specialize in the ketogenic diet.

 8 Easy Keto Snack Recipes